hasibzunair/boss-detector/README.md

 # Boss-detector
-Change your computer screen when your boss is coming
+Change your computer screen when your boss is coming.

 # Demo